kayr/ezy-query/README.md

 ### Adding a default where clause to a generate query

-To add a default where clause to all queries then you can add it to the input sql file.
+Just add a default where clause to your base sql query, then all your queries will have this where clause.
+An example use-case is where you always want to fetch active customers

 ```sql
 -- file: get-customer.sql